Manhhao/vertical-cards/README.md

 ### Mobile
 <img src="./assets/mobile.jpg" width="300" alt="Mobile layout" />

-- **Smart layout that adapts to your screen**:
+- **Responsive layout that adjusts to screen size**:
-  - Flips horizontal when you're on your mobile or have a narrow window open
+  - Switches to horizontal orientation on mobile devices or narrow windows

-- **Plays nicely with dictionaries**:
+- **Optimised for dictionary content**:
-  - Definitions and images are cyclable
+  - Cyclable definitions and images
-  - Styling support for my converted Yomitan dictionaries and some others too.
+  - Styling compatibility with converted Yomitan dictionaries and other formats
-  - Collapsible sections for some dictionaries
+  - Collapsible sections for certain dictionaries

 ### Yomitan fields
 | Field                 | Value                           |